Wouldn’t it be nice if you could just throw seeds in the dirt and they’d happily grow?

 Over watering is the most common seedling mistake which then creates other problems, from root rot, mold to gnats and damping off.

 Your seedlings need water, but let the soil dry out in between watering and make sure you have a fan going for air circulation.
 There are also some neat seed starting trays where you water from the bottom instead of the top.
 Some people just use a spray bottle and mist the plants, but that’s a lot of work.
+You can also try some DIY self-watering planters to help with watering the seedlings.

-Because so many seedling problems are related water saturated soil, it can really help to water from the bottom
+Because so many seedling problems are related water saturated soil, it can really help to water from the bottom.

 Burpee Bottom watering tray